Marc Denis

 Marc Denis... through the years

-It all begins at Collège Bourget in Rigaud, Québec in 1968 when Marc and some student friends set up CBRV, the college radio station.
+It all begins at Collège Bourget in Rigaud, Québec in 1968 when Marc Denis and some student friends set up CBRV, the college radio station.

 The broadcast route then leads to the National Capital region in the early Seventies with stints at CJRC Ottawa and CKCH Hull, while studying at the University of Ottawa.
-Then come the pioneering years of bilingual radio in Montreal as Marc “Mais Oui” Denis switching languages with ease on 980 CKGM, from 1974 to 1980.
+Then come the pioneering years of bilingual radio in Montreal as Marc "Mais Oui" Denis switching languages with ease on

 voice talent